PROJECT: Adaptation Plan for the Colombian Transport Sector

 - Direct beneficiaries: Ministry of Transportation, National Institute of Roadways (INVIAS), National Institute of Infrastructure (ANI) and principal actors in the sector.

-- Indirect beneficiaries: Academics, research centers, associations of civil engineers, communities and users.
+- Indirect beneficiaries: Academics, research centres, associations of civil engineers, communities and users.